 Ultimately, the answer to what database you should use for your next project is: it depends.
 Luckily, with modern architecture, like microservices, the choice between SQL and NoSQL isn’t an either-or option.
 They can exist side-by-side in the same application landscape.

-Both SQL and NoSQL have their place in modern software development.
+Both SQL and NoSQL are useful for software development teams.
 They each have their strengths and weaknesses.
 NoSQL databases can incorporate SQL elements, while SQL databases can offer some of the benefits of NoSQL through new features and full-fledged NewSQL databases.

 When choosing your database, consider your needs and what makes the most sense for your team, SQL, NoSQL, or even NewSQL.
 You can sign up for a free plan and start experimenting now.